Post

 1. The Protocol is the contract; the implementation is the choice.
 Once Storage, EmbeddingClient, and ChatClient exist, the rest of the codebase is portable by construction.
 Local ↔ cloud, Ollama ↔ Anthropic, filesystem ↔ R2 — each becomes a one-line change in a single file (.env), without any changes to call sites.

 2. Provider abstractions are cheap to build first, expensive to retrofit.
 A Protocol plus a factory adds ~30 lines per seam.
-Extracting the same shape from a codebase that’s been calling openai.ChatCompletion.create(...) from twelve places over six months is a multi-day refactor — and the discipline of “is this Anthropic-specific?” gets harder as more places call it.
+Extracting the same shape from a codebase that’s been calling openai.ChatCompletion.create(...) from twelve places over six months is a multi-day refactor, and the discipline of “is this Anthropic-specific?” gets harder as more places call it.
 Put the seam in before the first caller, not after.

 3. Design the Protocol around the union of provider capabilities, not the intersection.
 Storage.put takes a content_type even though LocalStorage ignores it, because R2Storage needs it.
 ChatClient.complete takes a json_format argument even though AnthropicChatClient ignores it, because Ollama’s structured-output mode is the only way to get reliable JSON out of small local models.
 Lowest-common-denominator Protocols make every implementation worse; union Protocols make every implementation possible.

 4. The factory is boring on purpose.
-A 30-line if/elif/raise is more legible than a 100-line plugin-registry framework, and the only thing it gives up is the ability to load providers you haven’t imported — which is exactly the kind of cleverness that produces “why is this string failing at production startup?” puzzles at 11pm.
+A 30-line if/elif/raise is more legible than a 100-line plugin-registry framework, and the only thing it gives up is the ability to load providers you haven’t imported — exactly the kind of cleverness that produces “why is this string failing at production startup?” puzzles at 11pm.
 The factory is the one place you want to see every concrete class listed.

 Pepper & Carrot is © David Revoy, licensed CC BY 4.0.
 All credit to him for the source material that made this project possible.